rosslh/rosshill.ca/content/mapledeploy.md

 website: https://mapledeploy.ca
 ---

 I built <a href="https://mapledeploy.ca" target="_blank" rel="noopener">MapleDeploy</a> as a Canadian alternative to Heroku, Railway, and Render.
-Customers sign up, pick a plan, and within minutes they have their own deployment platform running in a Toronto data center.
-No infrastructure management on their end.
+A customer signs up, picks a plan, and within minutes has a dedicated deployment platform running in a Toronto data center.
+They never touch the infrastructure.

 The motivation is data sovereignty.
-A lot of Canadian companies need to keep their data in Canada for regulatory or compliance reasons, but most of the major hosting platforms run exclusively on US infrastructure.
+Plenty of Canadian companies need to keep their data in Canada for regulatory or compliance reasons, but the developer-friendly hosting platforms all run on US infrastructure.
 I wanted to fill that gap.
-Every server, database, and byte of customer data stays in Canada and is governed by Canadian law.
+Every server, database, and byte of customer data stays in Canada under Canadian law.

-### Key features

-- **Git push deployments** with automatic SSL certificates
-- **One-click managed databases** including PostgreSQL, MySQL, Redis, and MongoDB
-- **Flat pricing** with dedicated servers, not metered per-project billing
-- **Automated provisioning**.
-Servers are security-hardened, configured, and ready within minutes

-### Architecture
+### What customers get

+Push to a Git branch and the app deploys with an automatic SSL certificate.
+Managed PostgreSQL, MySQL, Redis, and MongoDB are one click each.
+Pricing is flat per server rather than metered per project, so a customer can run several apps and databases on one VM without watching a usage meter.
+Provisioning is automated end to end: a fresh, hardened server with the deployment dashboard ready to go.

+### How it fits together

-I split the platform into three services: a Next.js marketing site, a React dashboard where customers manage their servers and subscriptions, and a NestJS API backed by PostgreSQL.
-The API handles authentication and the provisioning pipeline.
-That pipeline spins up a VM, hardens it with Fail2Ban and SSH key authentication, installs the deployment platform, and configures DNS and SSL.
-All of it runs without my intervention.
+The platform is three services: a Next.js marketing site, a React dashboard where customers manage their servers and subscriptions, and a NestJS API backed by PostgreSQL.
+The API owns authentication, billing, and the provisioning pipeline.

+That pipeline is the interesting part.
+When a new server is requested, it provisions a VM through LunaNode, waits for SSH, then runs a hardening script that installs Fail2Ban, disables password authentication, enables unattended security upgrades, blocks outbound SMTP, and points DNS at CIRA's Canadian Shield resolvers.
+From there it installs Coolify (the open-source PaaS that powers the deployment experience), configures DNS and a Let's Encrypt certificate, runs health checks, takes an initial snapshot, and registers the server with monitoring.
+The whole flow is a state machine with timeouts, abort handling, and cleanup on failure.

-The deployment layer is built on Coolify, an open-source PaaS.
-I run background jobs like provisioning and health checks through pg-boss, a PostgreSQL-based job queue.
-That kept the architecture simple and let me skip running a separate message broker.
+I run those provisioning jobs, along with scheduled work like metric polling and health checks, through pg-boss, a PostgreSQL-backed job queue.
+Reusing the existing database meant one less moving part to operate.

+Most "deploy your app in minutes" platforms quietly assume your data can sit anywhere.
+MapleDeploy is the version of that promise where the answer to "where is my server" is a specific city.